 E08607

-The glass vessels and their function:
+The glass vessels - provenance, dating and function:

 Around 500 fragments of glass with images in gold (and a few with only inscriptions) are now known from Rome.
 These images were made by laying a sheet of gold leaf onto a glass vessel, carefully working the gold-leaf to create an image, and then blowing a second layer of glass over it in order to secure the image for good.

 Some of the Roman gold-glass has a different form; but all the identifiable images of saints which are discussed here are on circular panels from the centre of glass bowls (that is from the inside of the bottom of these bowls).
-Some of these panels are as small as 5cm in diameter; but most are of between 8 and 10cm.
+Some of these panels are as small as 5 cm in diameter; but most are of between 8 and 10 cm.

-A sizeable number of these bowls bear the words 'Pie Zeses', a rendering in Latin script of the Greek injunction πίε ζήσῃς ('Drink!
+A sizeable number of these bowls bear the words Pie Zeses, a rendering in Latin script of the Greek injunction πίε ζήσῃς ('Drink!
 May you live!'), suggesting they were produced for use in communal drinking.
-Perhaps surprisingly to modern eyes, this injunction appears not only on bowls with secular iconography, but also on ones depicting entirely Christian iconography (see Image 6 BM group).
-That they served a role in promoting friendship groups is also suggested by another phrase frequently found on the bowls: 'Dignitas Amicorum', the 'Esteem' or 'Importance of Friends'.
+Perhaps surprisingly to modern eyes, this injunction appears not only on bowls with secular iconography, but also on ones depicting entirely Christian iconography (for an example see Image 6).
+That they served a role in promoting friendship groups is also suggested by another phrase frequently found on the bowls: Dignitas Amicorum, the 'Esteem' or 'Worthiness of Friends'.

 In many cases (as is clear from the photographs we reproduce), the glass of the bowl has been carefully trimmed away, leaving only the circular base with its image; and it is probably a safe assumption that all of our images (including those with rougher edges) were set into the mortar of the loculi as fragments, rather than as complete bowls.
 There is debate over precisely why they were used in this fashion.
-Possibly they were partly seen as offerings to the dead, and indeed there must have been some symbolism involved in the breaking of such valuable objects, in order to use just their decorated bases.
-It is very possible, but undemonstrable, that, before being broken up and used to mark individual loculi, the bowls served in the funerary feast for the deceased.
-But their primary function was probably to identify individual graves within the uniform and confusing corridors of the catacombs (multiple other objects - of pottery, bone/ivory and metal - were also set into the mortar of loculi, presumably for the same purpose).
+Possibly they were partly seen as offerings to the dead, and indeed there must have been some symbolism involved in the breaking of such valuable objects in order to use just their decorated bases.
+It is also very possible, but undemonstrable, that, before being broken up and used to mark individual loculi, the bowls served in the funerary feast for the deceased.
+But their primary function was probably to identify individual graves within the uniform and confusing corridors of the catacombs (multiple other objects – of pottery, bone/ivory and metal – were also set into the mortar of loculi, presumably for the same purpose).
 As we will learn below, a number of gold-glass bases bear the names and portraits of individuals, and it could be that these were used to identify those individuals' loculi.
-But, unfortunately, the removal in pre-modern times of all but a tiny number of the bases, without any record of their precise provenance, has made it impossible to test whether there could be a correlation between the names on the gold-glass bases and the skeletal evidence within the loculi that they marked.
+But, unfortunately, the removal in pre-modern times of all but a tiny number of the bases, without any record of their precise provenance, has made it impossible to test whether there is a correlation between the names on the gold-glass bases and the skeletal evidence within the loculi that they marked.

 The saints represented: